grammyjs/website/site/docs/guide/deployment-types.md

 Some hours before the next sunrise, a truck of a local food delivery company arrives and brings a couple of large boxes into the parlor's storage room.
 They read_ ice cream _on the outside.
 The employee finally starts to move again.
-“Of course we have salted caramel!
+"Of course we have salted caramel!
-Two scoops with sprinkles, the usual?”
+Two scoops with sprinkles, the usual?"
 As if nothing had happened, you enjoy your ice cream while leaving the world's most unrealistic ice cream parlor._

 ```asciiart:no-line-numbers